 Enhance your kerb appeal

 First impressions count for a lot when people come to view your home.
 You’re selling a dream, a new beginning to prospective buyers, and what adds value to a house, is a buyer believing it’s worth their investment because they can see themselves living there.
-So paint exterior woodwork and your front door, sort out your front garden with some nice plants and make sure any grass is nicely cut, or even convert your space at the front to a useful driveway.
+Making simple home improvements like painting your front door, adding pretty plants to your front garden or repainting your staircase to give your hallway the wow factor can all help with first impressions, without breaking the bank.
+Improving the first impressions of your house can also help speed up finding a buyer and reduce the time it takes to sell.

 Improve your garden

-Together with any spaces at the front of your home, a nice landscaped garden at the back could add as much as 10% to the value of your home.
-So if you’ve got it, flaunt it.
-Mow the lawn, make sure your flower beds are blooming, rake up the leaves, add some decking and get some nice furniture in there too – so your buyers can imagine entertaining guests and relaxing in the garden on a pleasant day.
-This can certainly reduce the amount of time it takes to sell a house.
+Together with any spaces at the front of your home, a charmingly landscaped back garden could add as much as 10% to the value of your home.
+Mow the lawn, make sure your flower beds are blooming, rake up the leaves, put down decking and add in some garden furniture.
+All of these small changes will help spark your potential buyer’s imagination of them entertaining guests and relaxing in the space on a pleasant summers day.

 Install a new kitchen